 SAY IT ISN’T SO: CATS & DOGS ARE JUST LIKE COLOR-BLIND HUMANS!
-Are you telling me my cat doesn’t look at the color pink of his LUXURIOUS PINK PET BED and think of it as a girls color or look at the color blue and think of it as a boy’s color?
-That’s right, cats and dogs are not prejudiced to color.
+Are you telling me my cat doesn’t look at the color pink and think of “it as a girls color” or look at the color purple and think of it as “royalty color”?
+That’s right, of course cats and dogs don’t prejudge a colors meaning, they don’t see the same colors as humans do.
+Colors are not the most important thing with cats.
 Their eyes are adapted more to seeing movement for hunting prey.

 It was once thought that animals, including cats and dogs, could only see in black and white (shades of gray).
 However, scientists have proven this to be a myth.
 In all animals, including humans, the perception of color is determined by the presence of cells in the eye called cone photoreceptors.

 Humans are known as trichromats, meaning they have three kinds of cones that allow them to see red, green, and blue.
 Cats and dogs are just like color-blind humans, seeing some colors but not all of them.
 Cats are also thought to be trichromats, but not in the same way that humans are.